-Trade receivables are non-interest bearing and are generally on 30 to 150 days' terms.
+Trade receivables are non-interest bearing and are generally on 30 to 150 days' terms (2022: 30 to 150 days' terms).
 They are recognised at their original amounts which represent their fair values on initial recognition.

 Amounts due from related parties